jonathanchan/googledriveaudit/README.md

 assumes:
 - gam is setup
-- you have full access your company's to google apps
+- you have full access your company's google apps

 usage: <code>./googledriveaudit.py \<userEmailAddress\></code>